LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 accept, rather than us rejecting them afterwards -- and a rejected plan produces no motion at all. `maxFScore` is 1200 for everything, up from 400; see the note in `petports_pathOptions` for what that costs.

+**Shipped after the locomotion work, same session.** A direct-steer fallback so a failed search steers at the target instead of idling -- vanilla's own structure. `petports_flyPointNear` scans the pathfinder's node lattice instead of arbitrary sub-tile offsets. `controlDown` while descending, so platforms stop blocking planned drops.
+And in the upcycler pane, the charge blips had `setVisible` inside a change gate keyed on tint, which latched them invisible forever once a reopen reused the Lua context -- fixed, plus a pane build stamp, because a pane has no visible version and a stale copy is indistinguishable from an unfixed one.

 **Still not built.** Docking.
 Cargo capacity as an actual stat.
 The participate/ID interface.
 The fuel system -- Pet Treats accumulate in seven